aquilesC/aquiles.me/content/scipreneurs/7-day-intro/6 - Can you stay motivated.md

-Welcome back!

 Today, it's a special day, because technically it's the last day of the core of the crash-course.

 If there's a day to go out and celebrate, it is definitely today.
-Don't forget to share the photos of the celebration!
+Don't forget to share the photos!

 Now, back to business...
 Or entrepreneurship!